Using the Gradebook

 NOTE: Teachers must enter the number of points (not the percentage) when creating manual scores.

-Application Exercises (AEs) are assignments within Learning.com that must be reviewed by a teacher, who can then give a participation score.
+Application Exercises (AEs) are assignments within Learning.com that must be reviewed by a teacher, who can then give a participation score or a score based on a rubric.
 Once a student completes an AE, a notice will appear on the teacher homepage saying that there are AEs waiting to be graded.
 The words ‘Turned In!’ will also appear in the gradebook.

 Clicking ‘Turned In!’ in the class gradebook will open a new tab to display the teacher’s AE Dashboard:

-From the AE Dashboard, the teacher can review the student’s work and send a participation score back to the gradebook.
+From the AE Dashboard, the teacher can review the student’s work and give them a rubric score or send a participation score back to the gradebook.
 For more information about this functionality, please see the Application Exercises FAQ.

 Discussions won’t generate automatic grades.
 In fact, Discussions won’t appear in the student view at all, as they do not contain anything for the student to do on a computer but are actually teacher-led group work designed to spark thoughtful conversations.
 Teachers will have the option to give manual participation scores for the Discussions and/or assign Discussion Reflections, which are surveys that students complete after the whole-class Discussion.
 More information on Discussions and Discussion Reflections can be found here.